lightning/bolts/11-payment-encoding.md

 A reader:
   - MUST skip over unknown fields, OR an `f` field with unknown `version`, OR  `p`, `h`, or `n` fields that do NOT have `data_length`s of 52, 52, or 53, respectively.
+  - if the `9` field contains unknown _odd_ bits that are non-zero:
+    - MUST ignore the bit.
+  - if the `9` field contains unknown _even_ bits that are non-zero:
+    - MUST fail.
   - MUST check that the SHA2 256-bit hash in the `h` field exactly matches the hashed description.
   - if a valid `n` field is provided: